Aging & Health A to Z

 The Epley maneuver (also called the canalith repositioning procedure) is a series of slow head and body movements.
-Your healthcare professional will help you through this simple 15-minute office procedure.
-It is designed to reposition any loose calcium crystals that have made their way into your semi-circular canals.
+Your healthcare provider will help you through this simple 15-minute office procedure.
+It is designed to reposition any loose calcium crystals that have made their way into the semi-circular canals in your inner ears.
 The process is highly effective, painless, and non-invasive, and only takes a few minutes, but it may need to be done a couple of times.

 After returning home, you must keep the treated ear above shoulder level for the rest of the day and avoid lying flat.
 Keep your head slightly elevated on pillows the night of the procedure.
 By the next day, your symptoms should be gone and restrictions on head positioning are no longer needed.

 Your BPPV will most likely resolve itself within a few days or weeks at most.
 Medications are not recommended for BPPV.